avinashreddy/mongo-cluster/readme.md

 Instructions

-Execute the followin gcommand to create and configure the vitual machines
+Execute the following command to create and configure the vitual machines

 $ vagrant up